GiancarlosIO/webpack-nexus/README.md

 > yarn global add webpack-nexus

 ## Create an app
+Right now, this package has only one command to start your project.
+More is coming soon...

 > webpack-nexus the-name-of-your-project

 It will create a folder with your project name, navigate to it.